mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 The animations above have shown that, quite literally, you have to delete code from a loop to turn it into a list comprehension.
 Thus, a list comprehension is objectively shorter than the equivalent loop.

-Be careful, though, because some people think that list comprehensions _must fit into one line_.
+Note that there is no requirement that list comprehensions _fit into one line_.
+This goes against the beliefs of some, who will proudly show their lengthy list comprehension one-liners.
-List comprehensions _can_ be made to span across multiple lines and often that improves its readability at _no_ cost.
+If you find such a person, it becomes your job to teach them that list comprehensions _can_ be made to span across multiple lines and that that often improves its readability at _no_ cost.

 ## Purity